 Depending on the level of your students, distribute vocabulary words to each student or divide them into small teams and assign terms.
 Each student, or team, should write, or locate, a definition for their assigned vocabulary word and brainstorm synonyms, and antonyms for it.
 Next have them write a sentence that uses the word in context.

 You may also want to print the page in color and full size to make it part of a word wall, or classroom vocabulary list.
-You can also use Pixies Import page function to collect all finished terms into one project that you can run as a slide show students can watch when they arrive at class in the morning.
+You may also want to collect all finished terms into one project that you can run as a slide show students can watch when they arrive at class in the morning.

-You could also make this exercise part of a center activity in your classroom.
-Each week, post the new vocabulary by the computer and let students work independently to create the Cool Word.
+Make this exercise part of a center activity in your classroom by posting new vocabulary by a computer station each week and asking students to work independently to create visual versions of each term.

 Finding appropriate images will be easy for some terms and difficult for others.
 Use the time you spend introducing the terms assessing student knowledge and comprehension, so you can distribute terms appropriately and differentiate.